JonathanSuarezVazquez/Jonathans-megr2157-portfolio/docs/assignments/A02/index.md

 ![myimage](trussss.png)

 To start we were given that point A is a pin and point B is a roller.
 The distances given for a is 0.4 m and for distance b it is 0.3 m.
 We were told to pick a value for P, I chose 25 KN.
-The planar truss has to be lightweight so were told to use the A500 structural steel.
+The planar truss will be designed using AISI 1020 Steel.

 ![myimage](sketch.jpeg)

+This is the sketch of my truss.
+It follows the given measurements and labels the joints.
+It has the load P at joint C and D. My next steps will be to symbolically and numerically solve the internal forces of the truss.

 ## Decide